 Retcon: The last Precursor egg from the second game, with all its plot importance, was a hoax.

 Selective Gravity: As well as the standard anti-gravity Precursor orbs, there is a less orthodox version of this trope in action.
-The Mass Inverter creates selective gravity - a ring expands from the gun, and any enemy caught in the radius will float helplessly in the air until the effects wear off.
-In that time, the player is free to inflict as much damage as they please, or even to send the victim flying around the level.
+The Mass Inverter creates selective gravity: a ring expands from the gun, and any enemy caught in the radius will float helplessly in the air until the effects wear off.
+In that time, the player is free to kick the crap out of them, send them flying across the room, or carefully position as many as possible over Bottomless Pits.
 Videogame Cruelty Potential indeed.

 Sequel Hook: "With all our adventures ahead, you wouldn't last a second without me."
 And Jak is absolutely right.

 Sequence Breaking: At one point during the second sewer mission, you're trapped in a corridor by several electric gates and must fight a horde of KG bots before you can continue, or you can use Light Shield to safely walk through the fences and ignore the bots.

 Stop Helping Me!: invokedAshelin, Samos, and Torn view Veger as this: Veger's attempts to beat the KG and Metal Head forces are as foolish and dangerous as you'd expect from a Knight Templar.